cubic-vm/cubic/README.md

 Copy a file from the instance to the hots:
 $ cubic scp <machine>:<path/to/guest/file> <path/to/host/file>

 Usage: cubic [COMMAND]

 Commands:
-  run       Setup and run a new instance list      List instances info      Get information about an instance sh        Open a shell in an instance ssh       Connect to an instance with SSH scp       Copy a file from or to an instance with SCP start     Start instances stop      Stop instances restart   Restart instances instance  Instance commands image     Image commands mount     Mount commands help      Print this message or the help of the given subcommand(s)
+  run      Setup and run a new instance ls       List virtual machine instances add      Add a virtual machine instance rm       Delete virtual machine instances clone    Clone a virtual machine instance rename   Rename a virtual machine instance info     Get information about an virtual machine instance config   Read and write virtual machine instance configuration parameters console  Open the console of an virtual machine instance sh       Open a shell in a virtual machine instance ssh      Connect to a virtual machine instance with SSH scp      Copy a file from or to a virtual machine instance with SCP start    Start virtual machine instances stop     Stop virtual machine instances restart  Restart virtual machine instances image    Image subcommands mount    Mount subcommands net      Network subcommands help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

-## Usage:
+**Reference**:
 - [Add and Delete Virtual Machines](docs/usage/add_delete.md)
 - [Start, Stop and Restart Virtual Machines](docs/usage/start_stop.md)
 - [List Images and Virtual Machines](docs/usage/list.md)